stawarzkrzysztof/personal_spotify_data_analysis/README.md

 - `spotify_analysis_project.ipynb`: actual notebook with the whole analysis and visualizations.

 # __About__
-I want my prorfolio to be personal, so this time I decided on analyzing my own __Liked Songs__ Spotify playlist, since I tend to add there all the songs I acutally like.
+I want my portfolio to be personal, so this time I decided on analyzing my own __Liked Songs__ Spotify playlist, since I tend to add there all the songs I acutally like.
 # __Goals__
 My goal was simply to explore my main playlist and get better understanding of my music taste in general.
-I also wanted to check if `spotipy` features are any useful in classification and recomendation.
+I also wanted to check if `spotipy` features are any useful in classification and recommendation.
 # __What I've learned__
 - extracting data as dictionaries using API wrapper
 - creating multiple subplots with `matplotlib` and `seaborn`